exercism/python/docs/TOOLS.md

 ### JupyterLab

 Jupyter lab is an in-browser code editor that runs on your machine.
-You install it using a `pip` command in your *environment* and then automatically uses that environment.
-Jupyter is most well-known for being able to create coding notebooks.
+You can install it using a `pip` command in your *environment* and Jupyter will use that environment.
+Jupyter is most well-known for its code "notebooks".
 It is commonly used among data-scientists.

 #### Notable extensions